 B.4 Most Recent Fiscal Year Audit. (a) Were there any findings in the most recent FY Audit?
-Y N ⊠ □ (b) If yes, please describe: 2019-001 Reporting-Inadequate Controls Over Financial Reporting 2019-002 Eligibility-Tenant Files (Public and Indian Housing) 2019-003 Eligibility-Tenant Files (Section 8 Housing Choice Voucher Program) 2019-004 Special Tests and Provisions-Waiting Lists (Public and Indian Housing) B.5 Progress Report.
+Y N (b) If yes, please describe: 2019-001 Reporting-Inadequate Controls Over Financial Reporting 2019-002 Eligibility-Tenant Files (Public and Indian Housing) 2019-003 Eligibility-Tenant Files (Section 8 Housing Choice Voucher Program) 2019-004 Special Tests and Provisions-Waiting Lists (Public and Indian Housing) Fiscal year 2020 (October 1, 2019-September 30, 2020) audit in progress B.5 Progress Report.
 Provide a description of the PHA's progress in meeting its Mission and Goals described in the PHA 5-Year and Annual Plan.
-B.6 Resident Advisory Board (RAB) Comments. (a) Did the RAB(s) provide comments to the PHA Plan?
-Y N □ ⊠ (c) If yes, comments must be submitted by the PHA as an attachment to the PHA Plan.
+B.6 Resident Advisory Board (RAB) Comments. (a) Did the RAB(s) provide comments to the PHA Plan? (c) If yes, comments must be submitted by the PHA as an attachment to the PHA Plan.
 PHAs must also include a narrative describing their analysis of the RAB recommendations and the decisions made on these recommendations.
-B.7 Certification by State or Local Officials.
+B. 7 Certification by State or Local Officials.
 Form HUD 50077-SL, Certification by State or Local Officials of PHA Plans Consistency with the Consolidated Plan, must be submitted by the PHA as an electronic attachment to the PHA Plan.
 B.8 Troubled PHA. (a) Does the PHA have any current Memorandum of Agreement, Performance Improvement Plan, or Recovery Plan in place?
 Y N N/A □ □ ⊠ (b) If yes, please describe: C. Statement of Capital Improvements .
 Required for all PHAs completing this form that administer public housing and receive funding from the Capital Fund Program (CFP).
 C.1 Capital Improvements.
 Include a reference here to the most recent HUD-approved 5-Year Action Plan (HUD-50075.2) and the date that it was approved by HUD.
 See HUD Form- 50075.2 approved by HUD on August 2018.
+Revised 5/12/2020 Revised 3/26/2021